alessiocali/ffxiv-dnd-adventures/scars-of-the-twelveswood/source.md

 With Amandine slain and the servants (possibly) freed, the party has now more than enough proof to shed light on the destiny of Idrenne.
 With the contractor's demise, the void pact is now null, and the unsettling ritual chamber now appears no longer functional.

+With Halicarnassus out of the way, the fog clears from the servants' minds, and they start recalling the incident of the Calamity, and the years spent in reclusion by Amandine.

 Finally back to Gridania and away from the wicked Manor, the Yellow Jackets and the Adventurers will report what has happened in the Central Shroud.
 The Commander will further commend their success based on the following variables:

 * Did the party slay Halicarnassus in the middle of the ritual or not?